blackcoat/palette/docs/playtest.md

 * When **walls** are in effect, the game becomes a Go-style territory-capturing game.
 * **Without walls**, players use the freedom of movement to actively deny opportunities to other players.
 * Players are **not thinking about color math**.
 Instead, they are resorting to pattern recognition (maybe this is ok??)
+* **Needs a tutorial**, preferably an interactive, playable tutorial

 Ideas Under Consideration
 -------------------------
 * Bigger board
+* Choose the size of the playing board
 * Other pieces
 	- King that changes nearby colors
 	- Limited-range Queen